Appealing Your Financial Aid Award

-Please mail or fax your Reevaluation Request form, letter, and supporting documentation directly to the financial aid office.
+Please email, mail, or fax your Reevaluation Request form, letter, and supporting documentation directly to the financial aid office.
 All requests must be signed by the parent (if parental information is submitted) and/or student (if student information is submitted).
 A written response to the reevaluation request will be sent to the person who submits the request.

 Financial Aid Office